-Starting Aug.
-1, 2018, Google's getting a lot tougher with Android app developers.
-New apps being uploaded to the Play Store will have to target Android 8.0 Oreo or higher, then a few months later, every update to existing apps will have to do the same.
+Starting Nov.
+1, 2018, Google got a lot tougher with Android app developers.
+New apps being uploaded to the Play Store already had to target Android 8.0 Oreo or higher as of August, but now, every update to existing apps has to do the same.
 It may seem like a simple rule, but it will have some serious repercussions.

 In layman's terms, when an app "targets" a specific Android version, it's hoping your phone has that Android version installed.
 Notice I said hoping and not requiring.
 The app can still run on older or newer Android versions, but it may be missing some functionality if your phone is running an older version than it's targeting.

-On Nov.
+As of Nov.
 1, 2018, the Google Play Store will no longer allow developers to upload an app update unless the update was specifically designed to target Android 8.0 or higher.
-This applies to every app that is currently on the Play Store, and the above-mentioned Aug.
-1 deadline applies to new apps being uploaded for the first time.
+This applies to every app that is currently on the Play Store, and the above-mentioned August deadline applied to new apps being uploaded for the first time.

 Next year, the same deadlines will apply for this year's major Android release, version 9.0.
 Every year going forward, developers will be forced to make their apps target an Android version that is no more than a year old.
 If they don't, they won't be able to upload new apps or updates to their existing apps.